 All due diligence is conducted internally but often with input and/or assistance from external data providers.
 The Investment Manager's ESG data and research provider provides in-depth research, ratings and analysis of the environmental, social and governance-related business practices of most though not all companies in which the Investment Manager invests or considers for investment on behalf of the product.
-This research is also used, where required, to exclude companies from its portfolios where those companies are involved with certain sectors such as the manufacture of cluster bombs or land mines, the manufacture of tobacco products, or involvement in large-scale thermal coal extraction or coal-fired electricity generation.
+This research is also used, where required, to exclude companies from its portfolios where those companies are involved with certain sectors including but not limited to the PAB Exclusions set out in the EU Paris-Aligned Benchmark Regulations.
 Where relevant data or information is not available from the external data provider(s), the Investment Manager carries out its own assessment of the environmental and social performance of companies in which it invests, based on its own research and knowledge of the companies, public information and information (including specialised ESG information) and ratings from external data providers.